Sign-up for Our Newsletter!

 5. The mediator's skill level

 As with any profession, some mediators are more experienced in handling certain issues than others.
 Working with a well-trained mediator experienced with cases like yours can help your mediation sessions progress more quickly.
+Most mediators have an online presence, making it easier to research and choose an experienced mediator.
 An experienced mediator knows how to ask good questions and really listens to both parties.
-He or she can help parties see where there is common ground when they thought there wasn't any.
+He or she can help parties see where there is common ground when they thought there wasn’t any.
 When parties have a common understanding, they are often more willing to compromise.

 6. Scheduling/availability to meet

-To accommodate busy schedules, I offer Saturday morning appointments and some evenings as well.
-I also offer virtual mediation, so couples can meet via videoconference instead of in person.
+To accommodate busy schedules, I offer virtual mediation, so couples can meet via videoconference instead of in person.
 Still, people are busy, and if they cannot (or choose not to) find time to meet, the mediation process does take longer.
 There is no momentum if there are long periods of time between appointments, and sometimes it can feel like we are starting over each time we meet.

 Most of the mediations that I handle are scheduled in two-hour blocks.
 We can cover quite a bit in those two hours.
 I find that many clients begin to get tired after about two hours, and the session becomes less productive if we continue when people are worn out.